fridaystreet/bambulab-ams-spoolman-filamentstatus/README.md

 ## !!
 Attention !!
-This Solution only Works on Bambu Lab AMS Systems for the P and X Series.
-The AMS Lite is not supported because it only shows 100% or 0% left on the Spool: [#Issue 4](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/issues/4#issuecomment-2550571529)
+This Solution only Works on Bambu Lab Printers with AMS for the P and X Series.
+The AMS Lite is not supported on updating Spools on Spoolman because it only shows 100% or 0% left on the Spool ([#Issue 4](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/issues/4#issuecomment-2550571529)).
+However it can be used to Create Spools and Filaments on Spoolman and connect thier serials with it.

 ## Features